anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

       Note: /login/generic_oauth comes from auth service
    1. Save
    1. Scroll up to the top of the page and you'll see a newly added [Credentials] tab, click it.
-   1. Copy the secret for the authdemo Client Application Identity, you'll paste it into the next step
+   1. Copy the secret for the authdemo Client Application Identity, (it's labeled secret) you'll paste it into the next step

 ## Step 15: Deploy auth service to the workload cluster and use it to protect the mock mission app